-Regardless of which band you use, channels also have a tendency to get congested thanks to all the other devices fighting for the airwaves — microwaves, baby monitors, your neighbors’ Wi-Fi router, and any other short-range wireless device.
+Regardless of which band you use, channels also have a tendency to get congested thanks to all the other devices fighting for the airwaves — microwaves, baby monitors, your neighbors’ Wi-Fi router, and any other short-range wireless device jostling for space on the crowded wireless spectrum.
 This usually just slows you down, but it can also cause the router to simply shut off.

 The trick here is to figure out which channels have the least congestion from other Wi-Fi networks and switch to one of those “empty” channels.